 Other temples

-Theatre - Apostolos Pavlos Church - During his stay in Corinth, the Apostle Paul spent a year and a half there, founding the metropolitan church in 51-52 AD.
-This church is well-known from the Book of Acts and the two letters “To the Corinthians” by the apostle.
+Theatre - Apostolos Pavlos Church - During his stay in Corinth, the Apostle Paul spent one and a half years there in 51-52 AD, establishing the metropolitan church.
+This church is well-known from both the Book of Acts and the two “To Corinthians” letters of the apostle.

 -

-Peirene Fountain - In Greek mythology, Peirene is a fountain or spring located in Corinth.
-It was believed to be a favored watering spot for Pegasus and sacred to the Muses.
-Poets would visit to drink and seek inspiration.
+Peirene Fountain - Peirene is the name of a fountain or spring in Greek mythology, physically located in Corinth.
+It was said to be a favored watering place of Pegasus, sacred to the Muses.
+Poets would visit to drink and gain inspiration.

 Walk by: - Roman Fountain